 This isn’t an instant curry so the longer you cook the chickpeas the better your curry will taste.
 A thick spiced gravy with deep fried puris of bhatura and some crispy onion rings perks up any rainy day.

 Soak the dried chickpeas in plenty of water overnight.
-Drain them and place in a saucepan with fresh water (about 2litres).
+Drain them and place in a saucepan with fresh water (about 2 liters).
 Bring to a boil, simmer and cook for 1 ½ hours until they are tender.
 Drain, discard the tea bag and reserve the cooking liquid.
-Mash a few of the chick peas with a potato masher.
+Mash a few of the chick peas with a potato masher

 Dry roast the cumin seeds in a frying pan for 2-3 minutes.
 Turn the heat off as it starts to release all the warm spiced aromas.
 Crush to a coarse powder in pestle & mortar or a coffee grinder.
 Set aside.
 Blend the ginger and green chillies to a fine paste in a wet grinder and set aside.
 Blend the tomatoes to a puree as well separately and set aside.

 Pour in the reserve liquid (about 800mls).
-Bring the curry to a boil & simmer for a further 25minutes.
+Bring the curry to a boil & simmer for a further 25 minutes.
 Stir half way through making sure the gravy has thickened but does not stick to the bottom of the pan.
 Add a little more water if you feel it’s too thick.
-Taste the curry and season if required, stir through garam masala & lemon juice.
+Taste the curry and season if required, stir through garam masala, coriander & lemon juice

-Serve this chickpea curry warm with deep fried puris or bhaturas and sliced red onions.
-Also garnish with fresh coriander and fresh ginger.
+Serve this chickpea curry warm with deep fried puris or bhaturas and sliced red onions